aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 When using the managed rules for an east/west use case you will want to decide which VPCs/CIDRs you want to protect and assign only those CIDRs to the $HOME_NET variable.
 If you assign all VPCs/CIDRs then none of those CIDR ranges will be matched by the $EXTERNAL_NET variable in the managed rules.
 You can also copy out the rules from the threat signatures and adjust the variables to your liking (even replacing the variables by “any“) if you want them to match any/all CIDRs.
 The downside of doing this is those rules will be static at that point in time and will not be automatically updated like the AWS managed rules.

+Here is an example custom Suricata rule that can help you identify if you have traffic going through the firewall that is not included in $HOME_NET and perhaps should be:

+alert tcp !$HOME_NET any -> !$HOME_NET any (flow:to_server,established; msg:"It looks like you might have $HOME_NET traffic that is not a part of the $HOME_NET variable.
+Please make sure your $HOME_NET variable is set correctly."; sid:39179777;)

 ### Use Alert rule before Pass rule to log allowed traffic

 If you have a mandate to log all traffic (denied or allowed), you need to add an alert rule for the same traffic as the pass rule before the pass rule itself in your rule group because Pass rules in Suricata simply allow the traffic and do not log it.